(Updated Nov. 28, 2018)

 Has There Been a Xarelto Recall?

 Xarelto has not been recalled.
-Doctors are still prescribing the drug to patients despite its potential to cause harm.
+Doctors are still prescribing the drug to patients despite allegations of its potential to cause harm.

-FDA safety information for Xarelto can be found here.
 It’s worth noting that some FDA scientists had misgivings about approving Xarelto due to a perceived lack of care in clinical trial design.
 FDA reviewers concluded that patients could be put at greater risk of harm from stroke and/or bleeding when treated with Xarelto, compared to careful treatment with warfarin.
-In one Xarelto clinical trial, 30-days after the study ended Xarelto subjects had experienced 22 strokes while warfarin users had experienced 6 strokes.
+In one Xarelto clinical trial, 30 days after the study ended Xarelto subjects had experienced 22 strokes while warfarin users had experienced six strokes.

 Lawsuits filed against Xarelto’s manufacturers allege that the companies were negligent in a number of ways.